CodeWithAloha/discovery_vHawaiiProject_Pol.is/README.md

 ## **Prospective Volunteers**:

-Email cameronsdeptula@gmail.com or attend a Code for Hawai'i [online meeting](https://www.meetup.com/Code-for-Hawaii/) to learn how to get involved!
+Email cameronsdeptula [at] gmail.com or attend a Code for Hawai'i [online meeting](https://www.meetup.com/Code-for-Hawaii/) to learn how to get involved!
 * Code for Hawai'i meetups occur the first 3 Monday's of each month and run from 6PM-8PM HST.
 * No coding experience required!